evkonradi/portfolio-react/README.md

 # React Portfolio

-This is a Portfolio of my work.
-Please visit the deployed website to see my projects.
+This is a Portfolio sample create with React.

 # Technologies used